AITIJYA05/Design-and-simulation-of-a-16-Bit-Bit-Counter/README.md

 # Design-and-simulation-of-a-16-Bit-Bit-Counter
-Using CADENCE we designed the schematic of a 16 bit Bit counter and layout by using 2 input NAND gate.
+Using CADENCE, we designed the schematic and layout of a 16-bit Bit counter using a 2-input NAND gate.